-- (iv) In our opinion and according to the information and explanation given to us and based on the audit procedures conducted by us, in respect of an unsecured loan given to two companies, the Company has complied with the provisions of Section 185 and Section 186 of the Act.
-The Company has not made any investments, provided any securities or given any guarantees to parties covered under Section 185 and 186 of the Act.
-In our opinion and according to the information and explanations given to us, in respect of loan given, the Company has complied with the provisions of Section 186 of the Act. - (iv) In our opinion, and according to the information and explanations given to us, the Company has not accepted deposits as per the directives issued by the Reserve Bank of India and the provisions of Sections 73 to 76 or any other relevant provisions of the Act and the rules framed thereunder.
-Accordingly, paragraph 3 (v) of the Order is not applicable to the Company. - (v) The Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for any of the activities carried out by the Company.
-Accordingly, paragraph 3 (vi) of the Order is not applicable to the Company. - (vi) (a) According to the information and explanations given to us and on the basis of our examination of records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Professional tax, Cess, Employee State Insurance (ESI) and other material statutory dues have been regularly deposited during the year by the Company with the appropriate authorities.
-According to the information and explanations given to us and on the basis of our examination of records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Provident fund, Goods and Service Tax and Income Tax dues have not generally been regularly deposited during the year by the Company with the appropriate authorities though the delays in deposit have not been serious.
+- (iv) According to the information and explanations given to us and on the basis of our examination of records of the Company, the Company has not provided any guarantee or security as specified under Section 185 and 186 of the Act.
+In respect of the loans given by the Company, in our opinion the provisions of Section 185 and 186 of the Act have been complied with.
+In respect of the investments made by the Company, in our opinion the provisions of Section 186 of the Act have been complied with. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+Accordingly, clause 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for the services provided by it.
+Accordingly, clause 3(vi) of the Order is not applicable. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Provident fund, Professional tax, Property tax, Cess and other statutory dues have been regularly deposited with the appropriate authorities.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Services Tax and Income-tax have generally been regularly deposited with the appropriate authorities, though there have been slight delays in a few cases.
+As explained to us, the Company did not have any dues on account of wealth tax, Custom duty and Employees' State Insurance.

-According to the information and explanations given to us, no undisputed amounts payable in respect of Provident fund, Goods and Service tax, Profession tax, Income-tax, Cess and other material statutory dues were in arrears as at 31 March 2021 for a period of more than six months from the date they became payable except the following:
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Services Tax, Provident fund, Professional tax, Property tax, Income-tax, Cess and other statutory dues were in arrears as at 31 March 2022 for a period of more than six months from the date they became payable.